Ayurvedic food for a satisfying diet

 Say, Grace.
 “For your body to taste the food, it has to know it is going to eat,” says Suhas Kshirsagar, director of the Kerala Ayurveda Academy.
 “Sit down; close your eyes before your meal; give thanks for your food.
-It is not just a religious tradition — it is a physiological tradition.”
-Empower your food with healing mantras (like Om Namah Shivaya) by chanting during food preparation and just before eating.
+It is not just a religious tradition but a physiological one.”
+Then, empower your food with healing mantras (like Om Namah Shivaya) by chanting during food preparation and before eating.

 Adjust for Weather.
 You may notice that a hot, spicy soup tastes much better in winter than on a hot July day.
-If it is unusually cold outside, focus on warming foods.
+If it is freezing outside, focus on warming foods.
 Cold drinks in the winter will inhibit your digestive fire.

-Mary Roberson, Ph.D., founder of the Ayurvedic Center for Healthcare in Oak Ridge, Tennessee, says that “You can use common sense, as informed by Ayurvedic theory, to bring yourself into harmony with your environment.”
+Mary Roberson, PhD, founder of the Ayurvedic Center for Healthcare in Oak Ridge, Tennessee, says, “You can use common sense, as informed by Ayurvedic theory, to bring yourself into harmony with your environment.”

 Rest and Digest

 Ayurveda suggests eating a more substantial meal with all six tastes between 10 a.m. and 2 p.m.
-A gentle walk after your meal and a 10- to 15-minute rest give the body a chance to digest.
+A gentle walk after your dinner and a 10- to 15-minute rest gives the body a chance to digest.

 Guests were walking on a nature trail on campus.